skybert/skybert-net/src/talks/python-rendering-engine/slides.md

 ## Extensions in Python example

-Goal: Want to create an HTML element ID based on the content item title.
+Goal: I want to create an HTML element ID based on the content item title.
 If the title is:

 > Rocking All over the World